TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Using ESPHome/README.md

     initial_value: 'true'
 ````

-The sole purpose of this variable is to handle the *display backlight effect*, so if you don't care about the effect switching, you can remove both the *lambda code* **and** this variable.
+The purpose of this variable is to handle the *display backlight effect switching*: if you don't care about effect switching, remove both the *lambda code* **and** this variable.

-Here is why the variable is needed:
+Here is why the variable is needed with *display backlight effect switching*:

-The display content is refreshed every *1s*, so the display *lambda code* is responsible for re-drawing the entire display content anyway.
-For this, a global variable wouldn't be helpful.
+The display content is refreshed every *1s* (`update_interval: 1s`), so the displays' *lambda code* is executed each second, and it is responsible for redrawing the entire display content.
+So there is nothing to gain here, the (re-)drawing cannot be skipped under *any* conditions, even if connectivity has not changed.

-However, backlight *effects* should not be restarted every second.
-They should just be turned on or off, based on a single *connectivity change*.
+However, backlight *effects* should **not** be restarted every second.
+They should just be turned on or off *once*, based on a single *connectivity change*.
 That's where the global variable comes into play: if this variable differs from the current connectivity status, then it's time to change the backlight effect (and set the variable to the new mode).

 ### Icons
-Note how I am using *predefined google material font symbols* - no need to add icon files or complex bitmaps separately.
+Note how I am using *predefined google material font symbols* - no need to manually add icon files or design complex bitmaps separately.

 ````
 image: